MrOlm/covid19_population_genomics/README.md

 ### Effect of sequencing protocol on resulting reads

 The reads from the SRA were prepared using a number of different RNA extraction methods, library preparation methods, and DNA sequencing machines.
-To identify potential biases associated with different methods we plotted the distribution of mapping quality metrics as compared to library preparation metadata (as retrieved from the SRA).
+To identify potential biases associated with different methods, we plotted the distribution of mapping quality metrics as compared to library preparation metadata (as retrieved from the SRA).

 ![Figure 1][Figure1]

-That all looks good.
-We can also plot the disctributions of values:

-![Figure 2.1][Figure2.1]

-![Figure 2.2][Figure2.2]
+The figure shows that the sequencing protocol does have an impact on metrics such as nucleotide diversity and coverage standard deviation, but it is difficult to disentangle the effects of the different variables.
+Overall it does not look like any particular bias has a systemic bias associated with it.

+We also plotted out the nucleotide [coverage distribution][Figure2.1] and [nucleotide diversity distribution][Figure2.2].
+This data led us to conclude that ~1000x coverage is needed for a smooth nucleotide diversity distribution, and that ~50x coverage is needed for a smooth coverage distribution.
+Going forward we restricted our analysis primarily to the 24 samples that have >= 50x coverage overall.

+### Microdiversity analysis

+This is where I'll show the validation figure and the gene-level figure

+### Comparison of intra- and inter- patient diversity

+This will be a nice summary figure on that

 ## Conclusions